How product configurators are changing the B2B sales landscape and why speed is the key to success

-Does the product meet their requirements?
+Does the product fit their requirements?

 Is the price within budget?